-Pink snapper: Commercial catches are sampled on a monthly basis to provide representative catchat-age data for use in updating the integrated stock assessment model (updated every 3 years, next assessment due early 2012).
+Pink snapper: Commercial catches are sampled on a monthly basis to provide representative catch-at-age data that are used to update the integrated stock assessment model every 3 years (next assessment due 2012).
 Limited at-sea monitoring (interactions with endangered species, bycatch) is undertaken to meet EPBC Act/WTO Exemption requirements (next review due 2014).
-WAMSI project has been using genetics and otolith chemistry to investigate the relationships between pink snapper stocks from Shark Bay to the South Australian border; results will be available in late 2010.
+The WAMSI 4.4.2 project has been using genetics and otolith chemistry to investigate the relationships between pink snapper stocks from Shark Bay to the South Australian border; results will now be available in late 2011.

 Goldband snapper and Spangled emperor: Comprehensive research on these species commenced in 2007.
-A 'weight of evidence' based assessment for both species has recently been completed and is pending external review (will be reported in Gascoyne IFM Stock Status Report).
+A 'weight of evidence' based assessment for both species has recently been completed and reviewed and will be reported in Gascoyne IFM Stock Status Report later this year.
+On-going base level monitoring of spangled emperor stocks continues, involving a trial of low cost methods including biological sampling at recreational fishing tournaments and collections of filleted carcasses at public filleting tables.
+In addition, some limited biological research into red emperor is on-going.

-Overall priorities are set based on the current level of understanding of the key species, stock status and fishery, and potential future risks and issues identified, using a risk assessment approach and expert opinion.
-Specific priorities are discussed internally by researchers and managers prior to the SBSF AGM meeting.
-With the creation of the Gascoyne Demersal Scalefish Managed Fishery, the start of the Gascoyne IFM process and implementation of the new peak-body based consultation process will see this review process change in the near future.
+Overall priorities are set based on the current level of understanding of the key species, stock status and fishery, and potential future risks and issues identified, using a risk assessment approach and expert opinion (see Anon, 2011 for details).
+Specific priorities are discussed internally by researchers and managers prior to stakeholder meetings.